-At Action Tutoring we support any decision that’s needed to help curb the Covid-19 crisis.
-In line with government guidance, all of our tutoring programmes have sadly now ceased.
-However, we know the impact the crisis will have on pupils is significant, in particular the disadvantaged pupils we support.
-These are the pupils who are already at risk of not achieving and the absence of education, and any other means of support at home, will simply push them further behind.
-It is highly likely the attainment gap will widen further as a result of school closures.
+As a result of the Covid-19 pandemic, we temporarily stopped programme delivery in March 2020.
+Schools remained closed for many months and the impact this will have had on pupils is significant, in particular the disadvantaged pupils we support.
+These are the pupils who are already at risk of not achieving and the absence of education, and any other means of support at home, for this duration of time, will simply push them further behind.

 Action Tutoring is a charity that supports the academic attainment of pupils from disadvantaged backgrounds so that their futures are not negatively impacted by their circumstances.
-Many families will be able to provide their children with extra resources to enable them continue their education at home, or pay for a private tutor, at this time.
-For the young people we support this is simply not an option.
+Many families will have been able to provide their children with extra resources to enable them continue their education at home, or pay for a private tutor, while schools were shut.
+For the young people we support this was simply not an option.

-Even before the crisis, disadvantaged pupils were, on average, already 18 months behind their non-disadvantaged peers by the end of secondary school and this is surely only going to worsen.
-Although we are unable to deliver our tutoring programmes at this time, we are continuing to fulfill our mission in different ways:
+Even before the crisis, disadvantaged pupils were, on average, already 18 months behind their non-disadvantaged peers by the end of secondary school and this will only worsen.

-- We immediately shared our tutoring resources with our partner schools, to support pupils’ home learning in the short term, and remain in close contact with schools to identify other ways we can help.
+- Sharing our materials with our partner schools, to support pupils’ home learning in the short term.

-- We are keeping in touch with our network of over 1,000 volunteers to ensure they are not negatively impacted by the isolation period.
-We are now delivering our induction training to new volunteers online, so we can have as many tutors as possible ready to support pupils when we start delivering again.
+- Keeping in touch with our network of over 1,000 volunteers to ensure they were not negatively impacted by the isolation period.

-- We are speaking out about the impact of the crisis on disadvantaged pupils particularly.
-We are collaborating with other charities and schools to look for solutions and calling for government support too.
+- Speaking out about the impact of the crisis on disadvantaged pupils particularly.
+Collaborating with other charities and schools to look for solutions and calling for government support too.

-- We are continuing to fundraise so we are able to support as many pupils as possible to get back to where they should be academically and enable them to flourish.
+- Fundraising to support as many pupils as possible to get back to where they should be academically and enabling them to flourish.